 Maximum number of participants – 12

 What is included? – Essentially, EVERYTHING!
-Lodging, Meals, transfer to and from airport (Cody), instruction and tons of fun!
+Lodging, meals, alcohol, transfer to and from airport (Cody), instruction, an incredible experience, and memories of a lifetime.

 What to expect

 Majestic scenery, rugged mountains, cowboys and horses running through the snow with iconic scenery of the wild west as your backdrop.
 This is the real deal, with working cowboys (and possibly a few cowgirls), mustangs and horses running through snow all at a location that you will have to see to believe.
 The scenery is breathtaking and the accommodations are first class.
 There will be a large variety of subjects to photograph and you’ll eat meals prepared by an award winning chef.
 You will come home with images and memories from an experience like non other.

 This part of Wyoming is very close to Yellowstone so there are opportunities to photograph big horn sheep, elk, prong horn sheep and raptors if you want to add a day or two on either end of your trip.

 Our home base will be a working ranch in a remote location in Wyoming.
 The ranch consists of a beautiful and spacious main lodge with large wooden beams, a huge stone fireplace with a roaring fire that is surrounded by the well-appointed guest cabins.
 At the end of the day, you can relax and unwind in the hot tub adjacent to the main lodge as the snow is gently falling.
 The lodge has spectacular views of the mountains.
 The owners of the ranch and their staff go out of their way to ensure every need is tended to and that guests are happy.
 This ranch was voted as one of the top dude ranches in the country and it’s very easy to see why.
 Meals are served in the lodge.